Physics-50/Module-3/docs/superweak1.md

 + A link to a spreadsheet with your experimental data.

-+ Conclusions regarding the significance of your investigated source of experimental uncertainty
++ Conclusions regarding the significance of your investigated source of experimental uncertainty.
+Remember, as a rule of thumb, if the parameter we varied were **not** significant we would expect the data points to be about one error bar away from the mean on average.
+Does your data show significantly greater variation than this?

 [Submit the results of your measurements on Gradescope](https://www.gradescope.com/courses/216639/assignments/1129992){:target="_blank"}
 -------------